How to charge an electric car in public?

 -

-To use a public charging station, first make sure it’s compatible, authenticate yourself, monitor the charging session, unplug and pay, and you’re good to go.
+To use a public charging station, first make sure it's compatible, authenticate yourself (usually with a contactless card), monitor the charging session, unplug and pay, and you're good to go.

-Whilst around 90% of EV charging is done at home, the UK’s charging network is constantly expanding as electric cars become more popular.
-Whether you’re embarking on a long road trip or just driving for everyday tasks, you have more options than ever for topping up your batteries at electric charging stations.
+Whilst around 80% of EV charging is done at home, the UK's charging network continues to expand rapidly as electric cars become more popular.
+Whether you're embarking on a long road trip or just driving for everyday tasks, you have more options than ever for topping up your battery at electric charging stations.

 Here, we tell you everything you need to know about how to charge an electric car in public.
 We'll cover how to find public charging stations, how to use EV charging stations, and how to pay for EV charging.